dadhi/DryIoc/CONTRIBUTING.md

 ### Build from the command line

-Before sending a Pull Request, please build solution with `build_no_legacy.bat` located in the root folder.
+Before sending a Pull Request, please build solution with `build.bat` located in the root folder.

 It will build all projects for __all platforms__ in Release configuration, run unit tests, and create NuGet packages.
 Make sure that there are no project build errors or failing tests.